kstenerud/concise-encoding/cte-specification.md

 For element array encodings, any valid representation of the element data type may be used, provided the value fits within the type's width.

+#### Float Array Elements

+Float array element values written in decimal form will be **silently rounded** as they're converted to binary floats.
+This is unavoidable due to differences in float parsers on different platforms, and is another reason why you should always use [CBE](cbe-specification.md) instead of CTE when ingesting data from an untrusted source (see [security and limits](ce-structure.md#security-and-limits)).

 #### Implied Prefix

 **OPTIONALLY**, a suffix **CAN** be appended to the type specifier (if the type supports it) to indicate that all values **MUST** be considered to have an implicit prefix (except for special values `nan`, `snan`, `inf` etc - see below).